khoybye/krhoe16.github.io/about.md

 ## krhoe16

 Hello this is my about page where there's stuff about me.

-For example I'm a CSC undergraduate at MSU.
+I'm an international student studying abroad for a semester at Murray State University.<br/> Originally I'm from denmark where I've studied computer science for 2 years at The University of Southern Denmark.

 ## Contact Information